ijeendu/Optimise-ML-Pipeline-in-Azure/README.md

-# Optimizing an ML Pipeline in Azure
+# Optimizing a Machine Learning Pipeline in Azure

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.